A safari Holiday from Windhoek in Namibia to Victoria falls in Zimbabwe

-Our African Walkabout allows you to experience the West Coast of South Africa, Namibia, Botswana and Victoria Falls in Fish River Canyon, Sossusvlei, Swakopmund, Himba Tribes, Etosha National Park, Okavango Delta, Western Caprivi, Chobe National Park & Victoria Falls.
+Our African Walkabout Safari offers a truly unique experience whereby you will discover three of the jewels of Southern Africa - Namibia, Botswana and Victoria Falls.
+The highlights are Sossusvlei, Swakopmund, Twyfelfontein, Etosha National Park, Western Caprivi, Chobe National Park and Victoria Falls.

-Namibia is situated on the Atlantic coast of Africa but the general landscape is dominated by the oldest desert in the world, the Namib.
-The surrounding areas are dry and visually impressive, with interesting flora and fascination geological formations.
-In Namibia we come “face to face” with lots of big game - elephants, lions, giraffes, zebra etc. It is very special seeing these wild animals in their natural habitat.
+Although Namibia is situated on the Atlantic coast of Africa the general landscape is dominated by the oldest desert in the world - the Namib.
+The surrounding areas are dry and visually impressive with interesting flora and fascinating geological formations.
+In Namibia we come “face to face” with a variety of big game - elephants, lions, giraffes, zebra etc. It is a once in a lifetime experience seeing these wild animals in their natural habitat.

-Botswana is known to be hot and dry, with the exception of the lush oasis of the Okavango Delta - reputedly one of the most beautiful places in the world!
-Largely off-the-beaten track, Botswana is a haven for wildlife - especially elephants.
+Botswana is known to be hot and dry, except for the lush oasis beside the Caprivi.
+Largely off the beaten track, Botswana is a haven for wildlife - especially elephants.

 Our Hotels and Cuisine